Cleaning Lacquered Copper

 - 1 cup of baking soda

-- Remove the item and polish immediately to remove any residual lacquer.
+- Remove the item and polish it immediately to eliminate any leftover lacquer.

-- Repeat the process if necessary until all lacquer is removed.
+- Repeat the process if needed until all traces of lacquer are gone.

 Dealing with Stubborn Lacquer